sovware/directorist/readme.txt

 = EASY TO USE =
 Make a powerful and beautiful business directory or classified website with the world-first easiest business directory plugin.
 Anyone can turn his/his website into a powerful and professional directory website with this plugin without having any programming skill.

-= CLEAN & EXPRESSIVE SETTINGS OPTIONS =
+= CLEAN, EXPRESSIVE & SEARCHABLE SETTINGS OPTIONS =
 We do not like to scare user with tons of settings and options.
 We have implemented a very clean and easily-understandable setting panel where a user can easily customize the plugins.
 This plugin is extremely fast and powerful and it can be extended with add-ons as per user choice.

 = MONETIZATION =